contiki-os/contiki/core/net/mac/tsch/README.md

-This implementation was present at the ETSI Plugtest event in Prague in July 2015, and did successfully inter-operate with all four implementations it was tested against, including OpenWSN, the current reference implementation.
+This implementation was present at the ETSI Plugtest event in Prague in July 2015, and did successfully inter-operate with all four implementations it was tested against.

 We have designed this implementation with IPv6 and RPL in mind, but the code is fully independent from upper layers (with the exception of the optional `tsch-rpl.[ch]`), and has been